mehmet-erim/ngxs-schematic/README.md

 "module": {
   "type": "string"
 },
 // Flag to setup the forRoot state or forFeature state.
+If you do not enter.
+Schematics will choose automaticly.
 "forRoot": {
   "type": "boolean"
 },